marcorinck/ngDynamicColumns/README.md

 ##Installation

-* with bower: ´bower install ngDynamicColumns´
+* with bower: `bower install ngDynamicColumns`
-* manual: download ´ngDynamicColumns.js´
+* manual: download `ngDynamicColumns.js`

-Inside your angularJS app define a dependency to 'ngDynamicColumns' like this: ´angular.module("app", ["ngDynamicColumns"])´
+Inside your angularJS app define a dependency to 'ngDynamicColumns' like this: `angular.module("app", ["ngDynamicColumns"])`

 ##Usage